TLucking/RAS-University/docs/kinematics.md

    - Basic concepts of **rigid-body motion** (translational and rotational movement).
    - General understanding of **forces** and **torques** can be helpful, though kinematics itself does not address them directly.

-3. **Programming Skills (Recommended)**
-   - Some experience with **Python** or a similar high-level language for implementing coding exercises.
-   - Familiarity with using libraries like `math` (or NumPy/Matplotlib if you want to do more advanced plotting and calculations).

 While you don’t need to be an expert in any one of these areas, having a comfortable grasp of each will make your study of kinematics more productive and enjoyable.